The Eastern-Siberian Inland Navigation Company: The beginning of shipping in Russia

 On 20 October 1696 the Boyarskaya Duma (the Council of Boyars) issued an edict (ukaz) at the suit of Peter the Great.
-This edict ordered: «It must be sea vessels».
+This edict ordered: «There must be sea vessels».
 This important historical event brought Russia into one line with other sea powers.
 At first the majority of ships navigated on Lake Onega, Ladoga and Gulf of Finland.
 The ocean and river shipping had been developing through the centuries in Russia, the waterways and shipbuilding were improved, the specialized schools for sailors' training were opened.
 The steamship building extended on the rivers in European Russia because of steam traction's decisive superiority after the first steamship building in St.Petersburg in 1815.

 Steamship building on Lake Baikal

-In 1823 the engineer-mechanic Rozen put the idea about steamship building on Lake Baikal into mind.
-The Siberian sea poses an obstacle in Russian transport system.
-The Irkutsk Admiralty Board, existed since 1764, was in charge of transportation through Lake Baikal.
+In 1823 the engineer-mechanic Rozen conceived the idea of steamship building on Lake Baikal.
+The Siberian sea poses an obstacle to the Russian transport system.
+The Irkutsk Admiralty Board, which has existed since 1764, was in charge of transportation through Lake Baikal.
 But the Departments of Navy and Budget didn't support this project.
-Nikita Fedorivich Myasnikov went at a hard task in organization of the steamship building here.
+Nikita Fedorivich Myasnikov undertook the hard task of organizing the steamship building there.
 Nikita Fedorivich Myasnikov was a merchant belonging to the top guild from Rostov, commercial counselor.
-He was the son of Siberian millionaire Fedor Borisovich Myasnokov and also the gold-miner, owner of distilleries and water mills.
-He lived rather in an unpretending way in Yalutorovsk.
+He was the son of Siberian millionaire Fedor Borisovich Myasnikov and also a gold-miner, owner of distilleries and water mills.
+He lived in Yalutorovsk.
 There is his portrait in the Museum of Art in Irkutsk.
 Until 1920 this portrait decorated the Institute for Noble Maidens, because Myasnikov was one of its benefactors.
-He was painted in the uniform with buttons, on which there were emblem of Tomsk province, medals for dotation and Order of Saint Stanislaus.
+He was painted in uniform with buttons, which displayed the emblem of Tomsk province, medals for dotation and Order of Saint Stanislaus.

-N. F. Myasnikov petitioned the Ministry of Finance for the accordance of a privilege to him for shipping organization on the Siberian rivers.
-On 8 December 1839 such privilege was given to him.
-It admitted the exclusive right to found and to support the shipping company on Lake Baikal and rivers Ob’, Tobol, Irtysh, Yenisei, Lena and its tributaries during 10 years.
-But it was made a reservation that steamships must be built in 3 years.
+N. F. Myasnikov petitioned the Ministry of Finance for the accordance of a privilege to him for a shipping organization on the Siberian rivers.
+On 8 December 1839 such privilege was granted to him.
+It admitted the exclusive right to found and to support the shipping company on Lake Baikal and the rivers Ob’, Tobol, Irtysh, Yenisei, Lena and its tributaries over 10 years.
+But it contained a reservation that steamships must be built in 3 years.
 This right was repealed in case of its violation.
-The long distance and difficulties with shipment of equipment didn't allow Myasnikov to meet a tight schedule.
+The long distance and difficulties with shipment of equipment didn't allow Myasnikov to meet the tight schedule.
 That's why the fixed term was extended for navigation in 1843 and 1844 years according to V. Y. Rupert's petition (governor-general of Eastern Siberia).